How to Build a Balanced Plate at Every Meal

 Vary the colors

-Each vegetable color provides different phytonutrients.
+Every vegetable color provides different phytonutrients.
 Red (tomatoes, peppers) provides lycopene.
 Orange (carrots, squash) provides beta-carotene.
 Dark green (spinach, kale) provides iron and folate.
 Aim for at least 3 colors per plate.
-If your meal is all beige, it's likely missing vegetables.
+If your meal is all beige, it's likely lacking vegetables.

 The plate method explained

-Developed by Harvard and adopted by the WHO, the plate method visually divides your meal into portions without the need to weigh anything.
+Developed by Harvard and adopted by the WHO, the plate method visually divides your meal into portions without needing to weigh anything.
 It's an intuitive approach that works at restaurants, at friends' houses, or in the cafeteria.
 No calculations, no guilt, just a simple visual guide.
-Even if you don't follow the proportions exactly at every meal, just having this diagram in mind significantly improves your diet quality over the week.
+Even if you don't follow the proportions exactly at every meal, simply having this mental model significantly improves your diet quality over the week.

 Adapting the plate to your goals

 For weight loss: increase the vegetable portion to 60% and slightly reduce starches.
-For muscle gain: increase protein to one-third and add a portion of starches.
+For muscle gain: increase proteins to a third and add an extra portion of starches.
 For endurance athletes: half the plate in complex carbs on training days.
-The basic structure remains the same; only the proportions shift.
+The basic structure remains the same; only the proportions change.
 That's the beauty of this method: it adapts without getting complicated.

 Examples for every meal of the day

 Breakfast: oats (carbs) + Greek yogurt (protein) + berries (vitamins) + walnuts (fats).
-Lunch: mixed salad with quinoa, grilled chicken, various vegetables, and olive oil vinaigrette.
+Lunch: mixed salad with quinoa, grilled chicken, various vegetables, and olive oil dressing.
 Dinner: salmon, steamed broccoli, brown rice, and a squeeze of lemon.
 Even snacks follow the logic: an apple (carbs) with peanut butter (protein + fats).
-The idea isn't perfection with every bite, but a coherent overall balance.
+The goal isn't perfection in every bite, but a coherent overall balance.

 FoodCraft Tip

-Select any recipe and use the AI adaptation to adjust exact portions of protein, carbs, and fats based on your personal goals.
-The algorithm recalculates ingredient quantities to hit your target macros while preserving flavor balance.
+Select any recipe and use AI adaptation to adjust the exact portions of protein, carbs, and fats according to your personal goals.
+The algorithm recalcule ingredient amounts to hit your target macros while preserving flavor balance.

 Every recipe in the FoodCraft database displays its macronutrient ratio.
-Filter by 'balanced meal' to find dishes that naturally follow the plate method with no adjustments needed.
+Filter by "balanced meal" to find dishes that naturally follow the plate method without needing adjustment.

 Does the plate method work for vegetarians?

-Do I need to follow these proportions for every meal?
+Should I follow these proportions at every meal?

 Can my child follow this method?